Polistirol/BixchangeAPI/README.md

 A Limit FULL order will **never be splitted**, it will be either entirely fulfilled or be public on the market, waiting for an optimal deal

 # Console app
-It is possible for users to use a console version of the exchange\
+Users to use a console version of the exchange\
-It is also required to the user to be registered trough the website first
+***It is required to the user to be registered through the website first***

 Console app usage:\
 Download the folder `Console-App` from this repo\